-17. The developer in submitting Application B in November 2003, however, did not alter again the position of the proposed play area.
-There is no record of any objection by Mr D. Mr C and his wife, however, responded on 24 November 2003 objecting to the proposed location of the play area in Application B and their comments were included and commented upon by Officer 1 in his report to the Committee.
+- 17. The developer in submitting Application B in November 2003, however, did not alter again the position of the proposed play area.
+Mr C and his wife responded on 24 November 2003 objecting to the proposed location of the play area in Application B and their comments were included and commented upon by Officer 1 in his report to the Committee.
 The assessment of the location in the report concluded that due to the available existing screening provided by trees/bushes and the available distance between the play area and all of the neighbouring properties, the impact on the amenity of surrounding properties would be limited.
-The Council stated that the final detail of the proposed play area placed the equipment 25 metres from the objectors' dwelling house in line with the Planning Department's practice.

-18. The Council stated that the guidance in relation to play areas envisages them being located towards the centre of a development on main pedestrian routes, but away from major accesses or other hazards.
+The Council stated that the final detail of the proposed play area placed the equipment 25 metres from the objectors' dwelling house in line with the Department's practice. - 18.
+The Council stated that the guidance in relation to play areas envisages them being located towards the centre of a development on main pedestrian routes, but away from major accesses or other hazards.
 The Council said that the available areas which met those requirements were limited due to the awkward nature of the site overall.
 They stated that due to the existence of established vegetation for partial screening they decided it was possible to balance preserving the amenity of existing home owners with ensuring appropriate play provision.
-Application B was approved on 3 March 2004 subject to a condition that required completion of the 31st of the 37 houses in the development.

-19. The play area was installed in the Spring of 2006.
+Application B was approved on 3 March 2004 subject to a condition that required completion of the play area and associated landscaping before completion of the 31st of the 37 houses in the development. - 19.
+The play area was installed in the Spring of 2006.
 Mr C and Mr D were alarmed at its height and proximity and, in separate letters of 6 and 13 June 2006, pursued complaints with the Council.
-Mr D felt that his privacy and amenity had been adversely affected.

-20. Mr D was aggrieved at the proximity of the playground equipment eight metres from his rear fence.
+Mr C stated that he had put his home on the market in May 2005 but that a proposed purchase had fallen through at that time because of problems with the chain.
+The installation of the play area had had an adverse affect on selling the property at the price he anticipated.
+Mr D felt that his privacy and amenity had been adversely affected. - 20.
+Mr D was aggrieved at the proximity of the playground equipment eight metres from his rear fence.
 He stated that the ground on which the play area had been built had been raised.
 He pointed out that the developer had provided no additional screening and the area was bounded only by a decorative open railing.
 The mature screening shrubs were in his garden.
 He had been plagued by noise from teenagers as late as 23:00, his privacy had been affected, and stones had been thrown at him and his property from the play area.

 21. The Council initially commented on 28 December 2006 that the developer had provided information that a 1.8 metre high fence would be constructed to the eastern boundary of the play area which, when constructed, would keep the impact on Mr C and Mr D's property to a minimum.
-A timber 1.8 metre fence to screen the play area was erected in early 2007.
+A timber fence screening the play area was subsequently erected in early 2007.